ttdennis/bluetooth_smp_pocs/README.md

 It will assume `usb:0` as default transport.
 This will usually work if you have exactly one USB Bluetooth dongle in your system.
 If you're using some other transport, you can specify it with the `-c` option.

+The tool waits for an SMP `SMP_SECURITY_REQUEST_COMMAND`.
+So you might have to trigger an action (such as reading from a protected GATT characteristic) to force the target to initiate pairing.

 Successfully running the script looks as follows:

 ![smp_bruteforce script excecution GIF](assets/smp_bruteforce.gif)